-HMO & POS PPO & RPPO PFFS SNP

-DEEC

-PFFS PFFS Plans can be ne etwork-based or non-netwo ork based.
-Regardless of w hether the PFFS Plan

-establishes a network of providers with signed contracts, any Medicare-eligible provider who does not have a contract with a PFFS Plan may continue to be deemed to have a contract with the plan if the deeming conditions are met.
+PFFS Plans can be network-based or non-network based.
+Regardless of whether the PFFS Plan establishes a network of providers with signed contracts, any Medicare-eligible provider who does not have a contract with a PFFS Plan may continue to be deemed to have a contract with the plan if the deeming conditions are met.
 (UnitedHealthcare does not offer network-based PFFS Plans.
-Therefore, the focus of this section is on non-network PFFS Plans only.)
+The focus of this section is on non-network PFFS Plans only.)

 A Primary Care Provider (PCP) does not need to be selected and there are no referral requirements for specialty care.
-PFFS plans may or may not use provider networks to provide care, but UnitedHealthcare only offers non-network PFFS plans.

 Note: Some consumers choose to enroll in an MA-Only plan, because they can obtain their Part D drug coverage through a separate plan.
-Only a Private Fee-for-Service (PFFS) MA-Only plan permits simultaneous enrollment in a stand-alone PDP.
+Only a Private Fee-for-Service (PFFS) MA-Only plan permits simultaneous enrollment in a standalone PDP.

-What is Deeming?
+What is deeming?